The Jarvis family of Chatham

 In 1911 she was a housewife, worker; living with her family in seven rooms at 2 Thorold Road, Luton, Chatham.7

-In the 1920s her grandson Sidney used to visit her regularly, at her then home 21 Malvern Road, Gillingham, to collect the jars of beef dripping she prepared for his father.
+The 1921 census found her at 21 Malvern Road, Gillingham, engaged and home duties and living with her husband, their daughter Dorothy, and granddaughter Dorothy, in five rooms.
+In the 1920s her grandson Sidney used to visit her regularly, at her home there, to collect the jars of beef dripping she prepared for his father.
 She took great delight in kitting Sidney out with new hat, blazer, trousers, etc., when he went to the grammar school.8

 By 1926 she had moved to 68 Watling Street, to live with her daughter Angela.9